-First dates can be fun and exciting, but let's be honest—they're also a bit uncomfortable and intimidating.
+First dates can be fun and exciting, but they can also be a bit uncomfortable and intimidating.
 The goal is to hit it off with this person and potentially find someone special, but what if you run out of things to talk about during the first few minutes of the date?
 Or what if, in your attempt to keep the conversation alive, it starts to feel like a job interview?
-Good news!
 You don't have to deal with dreaded awkward silences or uncomfortable pauses any longer, because we've come up with seven great first-date conversation ideas.
 They'll not only improve date number one and help you connect with each other, but will also up your chances of snagging date number two.

 Read on for the best conversation starters for dating to try on your next romantic evening.